conmurphy/kubernetes-hands-on/README.md

 `kubectl describe node <node-name>`

-> Namespaces are a logical way to group resources in a cluster into separate spaces
+> Note: Namespaces are a logical way to group resources in a cluster into separate spaces

 - Take a look at which namespaces exist by default in a Minikube cluster

 `kubectl get namespaces`

-> Pods are the smallest deployable units of computing that you can create and manage in Kubernetes.
+> Note: Pods are the smallest deployable units of computing that you can create and manage in Kubernetes.
 They contain one or more containers.

 - View the pods in the default namespace by using the `-n <namespace name>` flag